 What does having a prolonged LH surge mean?

 Generally, the LH surge takes about 2 to 3 days if it is regular.
 If you notice that your LH surge takes longer than three days, then there could be a problem.
-Some of the common causes of a prolonged LH surge include PCOS, anovulation, early pregnancy, and menopause.
+Common causes of a prolonged LH surge include PCOS, anovulation, early pregnancy, and menopause.
 Consider consulting your healthcare provider to know the actual cause of the problem and get proper treatment if necessary.

 Benefits of using urine collection cups

 Using Fertility2Family urine collection cups, which are available with every pregnancy test strip and selected fertility test kits for free, using urine collection cups makes testing cleaner and easier.
-The cups are available in packs of 10,20 to 200 cups and can be bought without early detection pregnancy kits or ovulation predictor kits (OPKS).
+The cups are available in packs of 10,20 to 200 and can be bought without early-detection pregnancy kits or ovulation predictor kits (OPKS).

-- You can purchase extra disposable urine collection cups in packs 10 – 200
+- You can purchase extra disposable urine collection cups in packs of 10 – 200

 - Each urine collection cup has a handle which makes collecting a sample easier.

-- Deep 40ml cups allow you to collect enough urine samples that allow for multiple testing if needed.
+- Deep 40ml cups allow you to collect enough urine samples for multiple testing.

 - Compatible with all test strips, whether the Dip & read LH tests, hCG and even the Instream pregnancy test.